 TOPIC: MAXIMIZING YOUR FULL POTENTIAL

-Mrs. Daphne Delaney, former financial services executive presented to the girls at the PACE SCHOOL on 29th November 2018.
+Mrs. Daphne Delaney, former financial services executive presented to the girls at the PACE SCHOOL.

 MEMBERS AND VOLUNTEERS

-Our team includes successful Bahamian business persons, physicians, attorneys, accountants, and others willing to give of their time with the goal of making a positive difference in the lives of others.
+Our members and volunteers are professionals including business persons, physicians, attorneys, accountants, and others willing to give of their time with the goal of making a positive difference in the lives of others.

 Our GLOBAL NETWORK of volunteers includes individuals and organizations, (Bahamians and others) who have agreed to, from time to time and in their respective areas of expertise, lend their knowledge and ideas to our initiatives.
-Each is successful in their field or industry, and committed to community building.
-We are particularly excited to have a blend of both millennial and seasoned voices to ensure rich discussion from diverse perspectives, including persons blazing a professional trail both home and abroad.
-The Network also includes internationally prominent Bahamians who have agreed to be a resource to The INSPIRE Group by lending their voices and time when they can, to motivate, encourage and truly inspire others.
-We are proud of their amazing accomplishments and are grateful to them for inspiring others to work hard and dream BIG!
+Each is successful in their field, and committed to community building.
+We are particularly excited to have a blend of both millennial and seasoned voices to ensure rich discussion from diverse perspectives.
+This includes persons blazing a professional trail both home and abroad.
+We are grateful they have agreed to be a resource to The INSPIRE Group and to lend their voices and time to motivate, encourage and truly inspire others.

 YOU TOO CAN HELP